aaditaggarwal26/StandardCyborgSDK/scsdk/README.md

 ## Development

-scsdk currently relies on dependencies through both CocoaPods as well as the StandardCyborgSDK repo's more general dependencies directory.
+scsdk currently relies on dependencies through both CocoaPods as well as the RHLwoundcareSDK repo's more general dependencies directory.
 When adding a new dependency, you must update configuration in [scsdk.podspec](scsdk.podspec)

 When modifying the root `Podfile`, run this command to update the `Pods/`